Arthur Hallward

 Arthur Wellesley Hallward (4 March 1860 – 29 October 1930) was an English tennis player active during the 19th century.
 His best results in major tournaments came at the 1893 Wimbledon Championships where he was a losing quarter finalist in the men' singles, and 1896 where he was a losing quarter finalist in the 1896 Men's doubles.
-Between 1882 and 1898 he contested 6 career singles finals, and won 1 title.
+Between 1882 and 1898 he contested 7 career singles finals, and won 2 titles.

 Tennis career

 In 1882 Hallward played his first tournament, and won only title at the Darlington Association Tournament at Darlington, County Durham against Minden Fenwick.
 In 1883 he failed to retain his Darlington title losing to Herbert Wilberforce.
 In 1886 he reached the All Comers final at Darlington again, but was beaten by Arthur Pease.
+In 1887 he won the Molesey Park Lawn Tennis Tournament at Molesey against Charles Hoadley Ashe Ross.
 In 1888 he reached the final of the Hitchin tournament, but lost Arthur Gore.